Esri/distance-direction-addin-dotnet/README.md

 ### Create a Circle Interactively
 1. Choose the Circles tab on the Geodesy and Range Tool
 2. Start an interactive session by selecting the arrow icon
-3. Enter a starting point and the distance of the circles radius by clicking on the map
+3. Click on map to enter a centerpoint and then move the cursor out from center, a circle displays on map as you move the cursor.
+Click map to complete the circle.

 > A graphic will then be displayed on the map showing the circle you created.
 If desired you can clear all graphics with the clear graphics button.